Friedrich-M/Friedrich-M/README.md

 #### 🌱 Things I am currently working on:
 - Finish my Control Science and Engineering Undergraduate Degree
 - Taking online courses about Data Science and Machine Learning
-- Scientific research training on [ZJU APRIL Lab](https://github.com/APRIL-ZJU) and ZJUNlict Lab 🚀 *coming soon*
+- Participating in scientific research training on [ZJU APRIL Lab](https://github.com/APRIL-ZJU) and ZJUNlict Lab 🚀 *coming soon*

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day